Overview and Mission

 - Agree to take all appropriate steps to help protect our CI.

-An organization shall be eligible for MS-ISAC membership provided the organization meets the following requirements:
+There shall be two categories of MS-ISAC membership.
+An organization shall be eligible for MS-ISAC membership provided the organization meets the following requirements for a category:

-- It is one of the SLTTs.
+- An organization is a state, local territory and tribal (SLTT) government or a not-for-profit dedicated to supporting SLTT functions or organization.
 Membership can include individuals from both the cyber and physical security departments.

-- Member: refers to any individual from SLTTs, who belongs to the MS-ISAC.
+- Member: refers to any individual from either a MS-ISAC Member or Suporting Member.

-- Primary Member: the designated individual point of contact (POC) from SLTT and the voting representative for their SLTT.
+- Primary Member: the designated individual point of contact (POC) for an organization.

-- Chair: directs the day-to-day functions of the MS-ISAC and coordinates activities and funding with the Federal Government.
+- Chair: this individual is appointed by the president of the Center for Internet Security, Inc. Chair directs the day-to-day functions of the MS-ISAC and coordinates activities and funding with the Federal Government.

-- MS-ISAC Executive Committee Member: refers to a Member who is elected by the membership to assist in governance for the MS-ISAC.
+- MS-ISAC Executive Committee (EC) Member: refers to a MS-ISAC Member who is elected by the SLTT membership to assist in governance for the MS-ISAC.

 - Formal vote: refers to an official vote for which it is announced in advance that votes will be counted.
 This may occur during the course of a meeting or via email balloting.

-- Each SLTT may appoint (2) two Primary Members to officially represent them on the MS-ISAC.
+- Each MS-ISAC Member may appoint (2) two Primary Members to officially represent them on the MS-ISAC.
 One of these members must be the Chief Information Security Officer or person identified as being responsible for cyber security duties for the SLTT.

-- A SLTT may designate as many individuals as it would like to participate as Members in the MS-ISAC, and attend meetings and functions as appropriate.
+- An SLTT may designate as many individuals as it would like to participate as Members in the MS-ISAC and attend meetings and functions as appropriate.

 - A roster of Members will be maintained by the Chair and each Primary Member will keep the information pertaining to their state/local/territory/tribe updated in a secure manner on the MS-ISAC portal.